xfffrank/Momo-Search/README.md

-# Zen
+# Momo Search
 English | [中文](README_zh.md)

-Zen is a LLM-powered daily digest tool.
+Momo Search is a LLM-powered daily digest tool.
 It saves you time by providing insights from the latest news for better decision-making.

 ## Installation
 ```bash